 you see these things in a friend more frequently than usual, then there’s a high possibility that they are being abused.

 What is usual?

-A normal person can accidentally slip and have a fall, have cuts on the body by unmindful usage of any sharp object, have normal bruises by doing the normal household chores; but all of this is a rare occurrence.
+A normal person can accidentally slip and fall, have cuts on the body by unmindful usage of any sharp object, and have normal bruises by doing normal household chores, but all of this is a rare occurrence.

 If bruises and cuts appear once a month or once in two months, or maybe more often, and the person is always giving excuses for them, which seem illogical.
 The chances are big that abuse is happening in that relationship.

 Other signs of abuse include burns, black eyes, often unexplained trips to the